AlexShan2008/next-storyblok/README.md

 # next-storyblok

-A zero config headless CMS web APP template use Next.js and Storyblok
+A zero config headless CMS web APP use Next.js and Storyblok, that works for both developers & business users.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started